Gary S. May

-Gary Stephen May (born May 17, 1964) is the chancellor of the University of California, Davis.
+Gary Stephen May (born May 17, 1964) is an American academic and electrical engineer who is the seventh chancellor of the University of California, Davis.
 From May 2005 to June 2011, he was the Steve W. Chaddick School Chair of the School of Electrical & Computer Engineering at Georgia Tech.
 He served as the Dean of the Georgia Tech College of Engineering from July 2011 until June 2017.

 In 2018, May was elected a member of the National Academy of Engineering for contributions to semiconductor manufacturing research and innovations in educational programs for underrepresented groups in engineering.

-Biography
+In 2020, May was elected to the American Academy of Arts and Sciences for educational and academic leadership.

-Early life
+Early life and education

 May was born in St. Louis, Missouri.
 He attended the Georgia Institute of Technology, where he was a member of the ANAK Society.
-May graduated in 1985 with a B.E.E. degree in electrical engineering.
+May graduated in 1985 with a B.S. in electrical engineering.
 He then attended the University of California, Berkeley, where he earned an M.S.
 (1987) and Ph.D.
 (1991), both in electrical engineering and computer science.